Gandi/hubot-phabs/README.md

         permission: phuser

-As an experiment, I moved some configuration variables to the brain.
+Some configuration variables are stored the brain.
 They are managed by the phabs_admin module, driven with the `.phad` command.

     .phad projects
         lists projects listed in brain